 1. Criminal History

-For the organizations, a clean record is of utmost importance and the jobs would deny considering an employee with major offenses related to addiction, mental health issues, cybercrime, and more.
+For organizations, a clean record is of utmost importance and the jobs would deny considering an employee with major offenses related to addiction, mental health issues, cybercrime, and more.
 Criminal history is a sensitive matter and needs to be handled carefully!

 A criminal background check may include the following record searches:

 2. Alcohol and Drug Use